khanks0217/coe332-homework/homework05/README.md

                 * Serving Flask app 'iss_tracker'
                 * Debug mode: on
                 WARNING: This is a development server.
 Do not use it in a production deployment.
-Use a production WSGI s erver instead.
+Use a production WSGI server instead.
                  * Running on all addresses (0.0.0.0)
                  * Running on http://127.0.0.1:5000
                  * Running on http://172.17.0.2:5000